What's your position on...

 - an open consultation process that ensures councils are truly being amalgamated for the purpose of better provision of services; and

 - re-election of local councillors shortly following amalgamation (a period of three months is recommended).

-The recent formation of the Inner West Council might or might not satisfy the first condition and certainly does not satisfy the second.
+The formation of the Inner West Council in 2016 might or might not satisfy the first condition and certainly does not satisfy the second.
 By delaying Inner West Council elections until 16 months after the amalgamation, the NSW government has only itself to blame for the public's lack of faith in the amalgamation process.